Greetings from the Land of Moosicology…

 I’m Liisa, a classically trained pianist and songwriter.
-In late 2007, me and my husband Travis received the wonderful blessing of our son Toivo into our lives.
-I was surprised to notice that he really responded to music, ever since he was just a few weeks old.
+Shortly after our English-Finnish son was born in 2007, I was surprised to notice that he really responded to music, ever since he was just a few weeks old.
 So I wanted to encourage his musical development.

 (Later, when I was gathering the research to refine Moosicology’s method, I learned that all babies are born musical – they recognize both pitch and rhythm!)